 As a result of the United Duroc Swine Registry Board of Directors decision, all Duroc boars farrowed on or after November 1, 2017 must pass the Duroc DNA Breed Profile Test in order to be used as the sire of a registered litter.
 This is in addition to HAL-Stress testing requirement.
 Please keep in mind, results from this test can take approximately six to eight weeks from the date the sample is received at the lab.
 Please plan your litter registrations accordingly and submit DNA samples for Duroc boars early.

 Animals submitted for testing MUST have an NSR registration number.
 The current cost of the DNA Breed Profile Test is $80, in addition to the normal $25 HAL-stress test, $6 blood card, and $6 DNA banking fees.

 As a result of the Hampshire Swine Registry Board of Directors decision, use of the Geneseek Hampshire DNA Color Test procedure has been discontinued and replaced by the Hampshire DNA Breed Profile Testing procedure as a requirement for a Hampshire boar to sire a registered litter.
+All litters born on or after June 1, 2019 must be sired by a boar that has passed the Hampshire Breed Profile Test.
 Please keep in mind, results from this test can take approximately six to eight weeks from the date the sample is received at the lab.
 Please plan your litter registrations accordingly and submit DNA samples for Hampshire boars early.